microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 - Threat Protection Specialization OR
 - Information Protection Specialization OR
 - Identity and Access Management Specialization + Any other Security Specialization OR
-- Hybrid Cloud Security Specialization + Any other Security Specialization
+- Hybrid Cloud Security Specialization + any other Security Specialization

 ##### Partner MUST:

 - Execute at least 12 pre-sales activities throughout Microsoft FY25 (July 1, 2024 – June 30, 2025)
-  - *6 completed pre-sales engagements are required in the first 6 months*
+  > *6 completed pre-sales engagements are required in the first 6 months*
 - Achieve a Milestone 1 to Milestone 2 conversion ratio of 15% or higher for Microsoft FY25
-  - *The conversion ratio will reflect total number of M1’s completed compared to total number of M2’s*
+  > *The conversion ratio will reflect total number of M1’s completed compared to total number of M2’s*

-<div> </div>

 ### Microsoft MXDR Verified Solution